-A second free drifting incubation array will be deployed the third day of the cruise at Station ALOHA.
+A second free drifting incubation array will be deployed on the morning of October 2nd at Station ALOHA.
 Samples for the gas array will be collected from Station 2 CTD cast 8.
-We request the use of the A-frame for this operation and will also use the SeaMac winch.
-The array is equipped with two ARGOS satellite transmitters (platform #'s 03028, 60482 emailing positions to argosfix@km.soest.hawaii.edu, password: argosfix), a strobe light and a radio transmitter (channel 69 156.475 MHz).
+We request the use of the A-frame for this operation and will also use the Sea-Mac winch.
+The array is equipped with two ARGOS satellite transmitters (platform #'s 03028, 60482 emailing positions to argosfix@km.soest.hawaii.edu, password: argosfix), a strobe light and a radio transmitter (channel 69, 156.475 MHz).
 The ship will not need to keep within sight of the array until the time of the recovery, approximately 25 hours after its deployment.
 Assistance from the Bridge is requested in plotting the drift track of the array.